A Beginning's Introduction to Understanding Protected Trees

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I carry out work on a protected tree without permission?

-Can I appeal an TPO Or preservation or TPO?
+Can I appeal to a TPO or preservation order?

 Can I cut down a tree that is protected tree?